grafana/agent/docs/developer/release/create-release-branch.md

 # Create Release Branch

-This is the first step taken as release shephard after [Prerequisites](./prerequisites.md) are met.
+This is the first step taken as release shepherd for a new release after [Prerequisites](./prerequisites.md) are met.
 This branch will be used for the Release Candidates, Stable Release and Patch Releases.

 1. Gather consensus on which commit should be used as a base for the release branch.